ThomasBleijendaal/RapidCMS/QUICKSTART.md

 Okay, lots of things happen here.
 First, include the `RapidCMS.Repositories` NuGet package in your project, since that project contains the `InMemoryRepository` example repository which we will use for now (you can also switch to `JsonRepository` if you want persistent storage).
-This respository also expects that the `Person` implements `ICloneable`, so let's go ahead and do that:
+This repository also expects that the `Person` implements `ICloneable`, so let's go ahead and do that:

 ```c#
 public class Person : IEntity, ICloneable